 Dr. Justice focuses on CRS, smell disorders, hereditary hemorrhagic telangiectasia (HHT), cystic fibrosis, and sinusitis in solid organ transplant patients.
 Dr. Lobo has special interest and expertise in CRS, skull base tumors, CSF leaks, and orbital surgery.
 Dr. Mulligan focuses on vitamin D treatments, airway epithelial cell dysfunction, olfactory loss, and nasal mucus biomarkers.

 One of the avenues to achieve this is the one-year Rhinology Research Fellowship for students interested in pursuing Ear, Nose, and Throat Surgery as a career.
 Each year one student is selected to participate in this multidisciplinary translational research to advance patient care for CRS patients.
 In addition to helping patient care via research, the students shadow Drs.
 Justice and Lobo in the operating room and learn meaningful skills related to patient care and research.

 Private financial support is critical to helping us achieve success in our mission and vision of bringing better treatments and possible cures to our patients.
 We would be honored if you choose to support us and we would be delighted to tell you more about how you can make an impact.

-More Information about Rhinology Research
+More Information about Rhinology Research, click here.

-For Information about the Rhinology Research Fellowship
+For more information about the One Year Rhinology Research Fellowship, click here.

 To Donate to the Gyllstrom Family Fund for Smell and Taste Research, click here.